Rotation Schedule by Year – Overview of the Training Experience

 Simulation sessions occur weekly during continuity clinic.
 Emphasis is on procedural skills in a simulated environment.
 The education includes on-line didactics, faculty didactics and hands-on practice.
 Other sessions include patient scenarios to train clinical, leadership and communication skills.
 The Simulation Center at Lahey Hospital & Medical Center has several mannequins, including a heart/lung model, to enhance the experience.

 The residents informally socialize outside of work.
 This is a result of the great camaraderie of our house staff.
-Formal events include a welcome cookout for incoming interns and a graduation celebration for all house staff and faculty in the spring.
+Formal events include a welcome cookout for incoming interns and a graduation celebration for all house staff and faculty in the spring, paint night, a Charity Basketball game and a Movember Charity Event.

 Rotation Fact Sheet